 We summarize here the basic results of PBH evaporation, following ref.~\cite{Carr:2009jm}.
 In a seminal couple of papers \cite{Hawking:1974rv,Hawking:1974sw}, Hawking showed that a Schwarzschild black hole of mass $M$ should emit black body spectra of particles at a temperature

 The mass-loss rate of an evaporating black holes can be expressed as

-where the function ${\cal F}(M)$, normalized to 1 if $M > 10^{17}\,$g, counts the number of particles species emitted by the PBH, for each relativistic degrees of freedom and increases with decreasing mass.
-For instance, at $10^{15}$g also electrons and positrons (besides photons, neutrinos and gravitons) can be emitted, and ${\cal F}(M)\simeq 1.568$~\cite{MacGibbon:1991tj}, which further rises (due to muon production) to about 2.1 for $M\simeq 10^{14}\,$g.
-The number of degrees of freedom quickly rises for lower masses (temperatures above the QCD phase transition one are attained) with ${\cal F}$ saturating at 15.35 when $M\lesssim {\rm few}\times 10^{10}\,$g, assuming the standard model to be the correct theory.
-By integration of eq.~(\ref{mloss}) over time, one obtains the lifetime
+where the function ${\cal F}(M)$, normalized to 1 if $M > 10^{17}\,$g, counts the number of (relativistic) particles species emitted by the PBH, and increases with decreasing mass.
+For instance, at $10^{15}\,$g also electrons and positrons (besides photons, neutrinos and gravitons) can be emitted, and ${\cal F}(M)\simeq 1.568$~\cite{MacGibbon:1991tj}, which further rises (due to muon production) to about 2.1 for $M\simeq 10^{14}\,$g.
+The number of degrees of freedom quickly rises for lower masses (when temperatures above the QCD phase transition one are attained) with ${\cal F}$ saturating at 15.35 when $M\lesssim {\rm few}\times 10^{10}\,$g, assuming the standard model to be the correct theory.
+By integration of Eq.~(\ref{mloss}) over time, one obtains the lifetime

 and the energy injection rate for low mass PBH is given in full generality by